robforee/bumpy/README-auth.md

 ### Sign In Flow (`handleSignIn` in `Header.jsx`)
 1. User clicks sign in button

-2. `handleSignIn` in `Header.jsx` initiates the flow with required scopes:
+2. Initial Sign-in (`signInWithGoogle` without scopes)
-   - calendar
+   - Creates GoogleAuthProvider without scopes
-   - gmail.modify
+   - Calls `signInWithPopup` from Firebase Auth for identification only
-   - gmail.compose
+   - User selects account from popup
-   - drive
+   - Returns initial tokens and user info

-   - drive.file
+3. Scope Resolution
-   - drive.appdata
+   - Retrieves user's ID token
-   - chat.messages
+   - Calls `getScopes()` to fetch previously authorized scopes from Firestore
-   - chat.spaces
+   - If fetch fails, proceeds with empty scope list

-   - contacts
+4. Scoped Sign-in (if needed)

-3. `signInWithGoogle` (`firebaseAuth.js`)
+   - If user has previously authorized scopes:
-   - Creates GoogleAuthProvider with scopes
+     - Calls `signInWithGoogle` again with those scopes
-   - Sets `prompt: 'select_account'` parameter
+     - Google OAuth may show consent screen for any new/unauthorized scopes
-   - Calls `signInWithPopup` from Firebase Auth
+     - Returns new tokens with proper scope access
-     1. Opens Google account selection popup
+   - If user has no scopes (new user):
-     2. User selects account
+     - Proceeds with initial tokens
-     3. Google OAuth checks if app needs authorization:
+     - No additional authorization needed

-        - First time: Shows consent screen for all scopes
+5. Token Storage (`auth-actions.js`)
-        - Returning user: Shows consent only for new/unauthorized scopes
+   - `storeTokens_fromClient` called with:
-        - Fully authorized: Proceeds directly
+     - userId
-     4. Google OAuth creates/refreshes tokens
+     - accessToken
-   - Returns tokens (accessToken, refreshToken) and user info
+     - refreshToken

-4. Token Storage (`auth-actions.js`)
+     - idToken
-   - `storeTokens_fromClient` called with (userId, accessToken, refreshToken, idToken, scopes)
+     - authorized scopes (empty array for new users)
    - Encrypts tokens using AES-256-CBC
    - Stores in Firestore `/user_tokens` collection with:
      - Encrypted access token